ByteVerse

 • multi-agent workflows for business playbooks

-• monitoring, evaluation, and governance focus
+• monitoring, evaluation, and governance are part of the value proposition

 Where It Can Fall Short

-• teams still need clear process ownership
+• teams still need clear ownership and operational discipline

 4. n8n - Best for Technical Teams and Self-Hosting